 Since safety is a central tenet of sound automotive engineering, it makes sense that aspiring professionals should spend time studying safety measures.
 This free course from Chalmers Institute of Technology examines the importance of road safety in designing motor vehicles.

 Students learn essential safety functions, the most cutting-edge safety software, and ways to account for traffic in safety tests.
 The curriculum also covers rigorous data analysis, statistical measurements, and case studies.
 You’ll soon have a better understanding of the impact that basic road safety has on the car design process.

 - Prerequisites: None

 Straight from the masters of skill development comes a crash course in all things automotive.
-Starting with introductory units like “What is an automobile?” this online course is one of the most useful.
+Starting with introductory units (“What is an automobile?”), this online course is one of the most useful.

-It’s especially helpful if you have never worked in a workshop, garage, or the automotive industry.
+It’s especially helpful if you have never worked in automotive.
 You will learn all about the importance of electrical systems, software engineering, and technician duties.

-While this free automobile engineering course focuses more on the mechanic’s role, it is still a great resource to break into the industry.
+While the curriculum focuses more on the mechanic’s role, it is still a great resource to break into the industry.

 Automobile Engineering Certifications